 originally classified under the 1987 SIC.
 As a NAICS reconstruction project, the data had been reclassified under the NAICS 2002)

 - Data from 2007-2010 are classified under the NAICS 2007 system.

-QCEW data for Metropolitan Statistical Areas (MSAs) for the years 1990 to present are based on the March 2004 MSA
+QCEW data for Metropolitan Statistical Areas (MSAs) are based on:

 and the reference or base industry usually includes all industries in the economy.

-For more information, please visit the QCEW LQ calculator
+For more information, please visit QCEW Location Quotient Details.

-For more firm-level data, please visit the Business Employment Dynamics (BED) program.
+For company or firm-level data, please visit the Business Employment Dynamics (BED) program.